jamilabreu/rubymotion-tutorial/_posts/chapters/1900-01-01-1-hello-motion.md

 So we `require 'motion/project'`, which gives us proper access to RubyMotion and setting up our app in the `.setup` block.
 There are all sorts of properties for `app`, which as the auto-generated comment says can be listed using `rake config`.
 By default, RubyMotion sets the `.name` to our project's name, so that looks good.

 Wait, why do we have a `Rakefile` at all?
-Well, RubyMotion uses `rake` for all of its functions, and the `rake` command runs the `Rakefile` in directory you run it in.
+Well, RubyMotion uses `rake` for all of its functions, and the `rake` command runs the `Rakefile` in the directory you run it in.
 The `Rakefile` is supposed to define the set of "tasks" which can be attached to rake (`rake <task>`), but these are actually created for us when we `require "motion/project"`.

 Give it a go!
 Run `rake` in your terminal and you should have a blank iPhone simulator pop up.
 Additionally, your terminal is now running an interactive console in which you can execute new code on the fly.